roboflow/inference/docs/foundation/grounding_dino.md

 1. `apple` with the object you want to detect.
 2. `fruit.png` with the path to the image in which you want to detect objects.

 Additionally, you can tweak the optional `box_threshold` and `class_threshold` params for your specific use case.
 Both values default to 0.5 if not set.
-See the <a href="https://github.com/IDEA-Research/GroundingDINO?tab=readme-ov-file#star-explanationstips-for-grounding-dino-inputs-and-outputs">Grounding DINO README</a> an explanation of the model's thresholds.
+See the <a href="https://github.com/IDEA-Research/GroundingDINO?tab=readme-ov-file#star-explanationstips-for-grounding-dino-inputs-and-outputs">Grounding DINO README</a> for an explanation of the model's thresholds.

 To use Grounding DINO with Inference, you will need a Roboflow API key.
 If you don't already have a Roboflow account, <a href="https://app.roboflow.com" target="_blank">sign up for a free Roboflow account</a>.
 Then, retrieve your API key from the Roboflow dashboard.
 Run the following command to set your API key in your coding environment: